-Real estate taxes are deductible as itemized deductions only if the taxpayer owns the real estate and the taxes are based on the assessed value of the property.
+Real estate taxes are deductible as itemized deductions only if you own the real estate and the taxes are based on the assessed value of the property.
 If a mortgage company pays the taxes from an escrow account, deduct the taxes actually paid on behalf of the taxpayer, not the amount the taxpayer paid into escrow.